tinyclub/linux-lab/README.md

 ### Share with 9p virtio (tested on vexpress-a9 and virt board)

+To enable 9p virtio for a new board, please refer to [qemu 9p setup](https://wiki.qemu.org/Documentation/9psetup). qemu must be compiled with `--enable-virtfs`, and kernel must enable the necessary options.

 Reconfigure the kernel with:

     CONFIG_NET_9P=y
     CONFIG_NET_9P_VIRTIO=y
+    CONFIG_NET_9P_DEBUG=y (Optional)
     CONFIG_9P_FS=y
+    CONFIG_9P_FS_POSIX_ACL=y
+    CONFIG_PCI=y
+    CONFIG_VIRTIO_PCI=y
+    CONFIG_PCI_HOST_GENERIC=y (only needed for the QEMU Arm 'virt' board)

+  If using `-virtfs` or `-device virtio-9p-pci` option for qemu, must enable the above PCI related options, otherwise will not work:

+    9pnet_virtio: no channels available for device hostshare
+    mount: mounting hostshare on /hostshare failed: No such file or directory'

+  `-device virtio-9p-device` requires less kernel options.

 Docker host: